adamsilver/fdpb/05-an-inbox.md

 </li>
 ```

-Alternatively, a standard `<label>` has excellent and broader support than ARIA but the downside, is that the contents has to be duplicated.
-While this this isn't a huge performance issue, if we're not careful, bloated HTML can eventually diminish the experience by causing some operations to take longer&mdash;screen reader software can be unresponsive, for example.
+Alternatively, a standard `<label>` has far better support than ARIA but the downside, is that the content has to be duplicated.
+While this this isn't a huge performance issue, if we're not careful, bloated HTML can eventually diminish the experience by causing some operations to take longer — screen reader software can be unresponsive, for example.

 ```HTML
 <li>